ethnt/vermonster/README.markdown

 ## Objective

-_Obviously this isn't implemented yet.
+_Obviously this isn't all implemented yet.
 But eventually..._

 ``` ruby
 cheddar = Vermonster::Client.new(:id => "oauth-id", :secret => "oauth-secret")